hwdsl2/setup-ipsec-vpn/README.md

 ```

 ## Important Notes

+Learn how to <a href="https://gist.github.com/hwdsl2/123b886f29f4c689f531" target="_blank">enable multiple VPN users</a> with different credentials.

 For Windows users, a <a href="https://documentation.meraki.com/MX-Z/Client_VPN/Troubleshooting_Client_VPN#Windows_Error_809" target="_blank">one-time registry change</a> is required for connections to a VPN server behind NAT (e.g. Amazon EC2).